-Nurofen Expressed is advertised as a product which is absorbed in the body twice as fast as standard ibuprofen tablets, although the evidence for this is not publicly available.
+Nurofen Expressed is advertised as a product that is absorbed in the body twice as fast as standard Ibuprofen tablets, although the evidence for this is not publicly available.

 6. Aspirin for migraine

-High dose of aspirin is an effective treatment for migraine headache; however, similarly to the treatment with ibuprofen, not all people may get sufficient response (Kirthi et al., 2013).
+A high dose of Aspirin is an effective treatment for migraine headaches; however, similarly to the treatment with Ibuprofen, not all people may get sufficient response (Kirthi et al., 2013).

 On the other hand, some patients who use caffeine are more likely to develop a ‘rebound headache’ (headache come back).
 Caffeine is known to be a diuretic, which means it makes people urinate more.
 Too much caffeine may potentially cause headaches.

-I previously reviewed codeine-containing products which can be purchased from pharmacies only.
+I previously reviewed Codeine-containing products that can be purchased from pharmacies only.
 Codeine-containing products have several restrictions when purchased over the counter, including:

 - Limited use of three days only

 - Pack size restrictions for up to 32 tablets

 - Only to be used when other analgesics such as Paracetamol, Ibuprofen Aspirin failed to relieve symptoms